Malta sightseeing tours is one of the best opportunities to see Malta.

-Departure from Sliema Ferries (Malta Sightseeing Tours Terminus), located close to the bus stop of the Arrival buses and the boat tours departure area.
+Departure from Sliema Ferries (Malta Sightseeing Tours Terminus), located close to the bus stop of the Malta Public Transport buses and the boat tours departure area.

 It is the heart of the business area.
 The majority of hotels restaurants and shops, are located here.
 It is a hive of activity for many during all day.
 Sliema is in the middle of a long stretch of promenade spanning from Ta’ Xbiex, Gzira, Sliema, St. Julian’s, Paceville and St. George’s Bay.
 Sliema.
 All tourist cruises start and return from here.